 For instance, if you’re in a high-risk industry (say legal, finance, and healthcare), you have greater risk exposures; your liabilities are more.
 This is in contrast to, say, a painter or content writer who is less likely to getting sued; even if they are sued, the damage amount or compensation would be less.
 So, in the former example, not only would you need wider coverage but since you have high-risk exposures, the cost of insurance for you would be higher.
-On the other hand, in the latter example, your coverage requirement would be relatively less and so would be your policy cost.
+On the other hand, in the latter example, your coverage requirement would be relatively less and so would be your The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More cost.

 So, again, there’s no one answer to how much would professional indemnity insurance would cost you.
 The cost can vary from one freelancer to another based on different factors.

 The best way to find out this cost is to consult insurance brokers and get your quote for the said The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More.

 How to find a good insurance broker?